Frequently Asked Questions

 What kinds of images are used in the program?

-Grammar Gallery includes more than 10,000 photographs and illustrations.
+Grammar Gallery includes more than 20,000 photographs and illustrations.
 The authors have taken special care to include a broad diversity of visuals in terms of ethnicity, age, gender, and other significant demographics in order to provide students with instructional materials that are relevant, realistic, and inclusive.
-In addition to the pictures in the 300 resources in the Main Gallery and 300 readings in the Reading Gallery, Grammar Gallery also includes a set of Picture Prompts associated with each of the 30 topics.
+In addition to the thousands of pictures in the Main Gallery materials, Grammar Gallery also includes a set of Picture Prompts associated with each of the 30 topics.

 Can I use any of the images to create my own activities?